 It’s no secret that the bride is the focal of a wedding day, and it all begins in the bridal suite.
 Whether your wedding is taking place at a huge venue with hundreds of guests or is a more intimate affair with only your closest friends and family, taking the time to photograph details in the bridal suite is a must!
-These are my stress-free tips for the bridal suite:
+These are my must do bridal suite tips for a stress-free wedding day:

 There are a few things to consider about the “getting ready” portion of the day.

 - Do you want to share a “first look” with your dad or any other man that plays a huge role in your life?

 - Will you and your partner be exchanging gifts during this time?

 - If so, who would you like to deliver them?

 - Are there certain women in your life that would appreciate seeing you get into your gown?
 Some brides want very few people around for this moment.
 Other brides love having aunts and grandmothers present!
 It’s totally up to you!

 - As you get ready to put your dress on, refrain from putting any jewelry on.
 I love shooting all of those final steps when you’re in your gown!